Catastrophic career ending injury claim in Grays Harbor County.

 The proper installation of guards and devices to help prevent contact points with workers can be beneficial in preventing workplace amputation injuries.
 Proper training and safety information regarding the machines is also important.
 Unfortunately, amputation accidents may occur even when the worker takes all proper precautions.

-Washington Workers’ Compensation Coverage for an Amputation Injury
+Washington Workers’ Compensation Coverage for an Amputation Injury in Olympia

 For workers who have been injured in the workplace, Washington workers’ compensation law provides workers with the ability to recover benefits.
 These benefits include medical benefits, wage replacement benefits, prescription medications, travel reimbursements, permanent partial disability benefits, and permanent total disability (pensions).